This post may contain affiliate links, for more information see our disclaimer.

 The return on equity is the return a shareholder receives.
 It is calculated by dividing the net income by the shareholder’s equity.

 High ROE indicates a company is producing excellent returns for the shareholders.
-Low ROE can indicate poor performance or poor management.
+Conversely, low ROE can indicate poor performance or poor management.

 This isn’t necessarily a bad thing but could be a problem in poor market conditions and if the business is slowing.